filakhtov/gentoo-use-docs/app-emulation/libvirt.md

 This flag can be safely disabled.

+### pm-utils
+Pass the `--with-pm-utils` option to the configure script.
+Use the `pm-is-supported` utility from the `pm-utils` package to detect power management capabilities of the hypervisor system, such as suspend, hibernate and hybrid sleep.
+This is necessary if there is a need to put a hypervisor into sleep while VMs are running to properly save and restore the VMs state.

+It is safe to disable the flag.

 ### policykit
 Only works together with the `dbus` flag.
 Pass the `--with-polkit` option to the configure script.
 Integrate with PolicyKit framework to provide fine grained permission rules across client users, managed objects and API operations using JavaScript rules.